 Funds may only be requested for expenditures directly related to the activities of the project such as:

 - Security assessments (report and consultation fees) not to exceed 25% of total project cost and must be completed post project approval.
 Recipients who have received a Crime Prevention through Environmental Design (CPTED) assessment from a police service will not be eligible for reimbursement of any subsequent security assessments;

 - Minor construction related to the project (contractor fees, labour, equipment rental, installation fees);

 - Security equipment and hardware costs including alarm systems, fences, gates, lighting, security film for windows, relocation of existing cameras, anti-graffiti sealant, motion detectors, signage and landscaping consistent with a CPTED assessment;

-- Closed circuit television systems (CCTV) which may include exterior cameras, digital video recorder, monitor, and installation costs associated with the system including wiring, brackets and accessories.
+- Closed circuit television systems (CCTV) which may include cameras, digital video recorder, monitor, and installation costs associated with the system including wiring, brackets and accessories.
 (The system accessories cannot exceed 25% of the total cost of the CCTV system);

 - Project related monitoring, reporting and evaluation costs (As with all government Contribution Agreements, applicants will need to report on the completed activities as per the terms and conditions of the agreement and the approved budget.
 The costs associated with these reporting activities may be included in the application.)

 Funds do not cover ineligible expenditures such as:

 - Capital costs that include land, construction of buildings, and vehicles;

 - Salaries and wages for full time personnel;